 Frank Crail runs his business with an emphasis on providing the highest quality products for his customers.
 His effort shows because Rocky Mountain Chocolate once beat out See’s Candies, Godiva, and even Teuscher Swiss Chocolates in a blind taste test!

-In addition, he seeks high-quality franchisee owners to help carry on his vision for providing high-quality products.
+In addition, he seeks high-quality franchisee owners to help carry on his vision of providing high-quality products.
 The combination of great products and great people keeps customers coming back for more year after year or anytime they visit a new destination location.

 8. Great Gift Ideas